-In November, 2008 we took a trip to Australia looking for new
+In 2008 and 2012, we took a trip to Australia looking for new

 Prime SAMM genetics.